musthafa-vakkayil/event_trigger_using_go/README.md

 - After 2 hours, they are moved to the **ARCHIVE** state and are hidden by default.
 - Archived logs can still be viewed and are deleted after 46 hours.

 Timings for log states can be easily adjusted in the code.
+For the Deployed Solution the Archive time is 5 Minutes and Delete Time is 10 Minutes after Archiving

 ### Additional Features
 - Users can test **one-time scheduled triggers** and **API triggers** without storing them in the database by sending the same payload used for creating triggers.